-Redesign systems for management information.
+Redesign systems for Management Information

-- 1. Collaborate with staff to identify the minimum viable provision for services to ensure robust information on implications. - 2.
-Deliver the revised structure and smaller organisation to achieve the revenue budget savings. - 3.
-Consult with staff on changes to staffing structures in a fair and transparent way. - 4.
-Engage with residents and partners on potential service changes to inform decisions. - 5.
-Deliver an improved procurement service to ensure value for money on contracts and commissioning. - 6.
-Implement savings from tail end spend and major contracts. - 7.
-Move customer-facing services online to deliver further efficiencies and improved customer service. - 8.
-Develop a culture to ensure the workforce are empowered and digitally confident.
+- Collaborate with staff to identify the minimum viable provision for services to ensure robust information on implications - Deliver the revised structure and smaller organisation to achieve the revenue budget savings - Consult with staff on changes to staffing structures in a fair and transparent way - 4.
+Engage with residents and partners on potential service changes to inform decisions - Deliver an improved procurement service to ensure vfm on contracts and commissioning - 6.
+Implement savings from tail end spend and major contracts - Move customer-facing services online to deliver further efficiencies and improved customer service - 8.
+Develop a culture to ensure the workforce are empowered and digitally confident